 System Grow-Finish, Pipestone Veterinary Clinic, Pipestone Artificial Breeders, and the Annex employees presented a check for $2,300 to the Remirez family in memory of young Carlos Remirez, who passed away.
 Pictured left to right, Yamilett (Carlos’ aunt), Elidia (Carlos’ grandmother) holding Oscar (Yamilett’s son), Brenda (Carlos’ mother), and David (who is being cared for by Brenda’s family).

-The above stories are a sampling of the Random Acts of Kindness performed by Pipestone System employees this year.
+The above stories are a sampling of the Random Acts of Kindness performed by Pipestone Management employees this year.
 Forty of the 44 System locations participated this year in this formal effort to give back to their communities.

-“In addition to the love and support it expresses, Random Acts of Kindness has generated $36,639.00 over the past three years for the communities in which we work and live,” says Donna Hazelton, human resources director for the Pipestone System.
+“In addition to the love and support it expresses, Random Acts of Kindness has generated $36,639.00 over the past three years for the communities in which we work and live,” says Donna Hazelton, human resources director for the Pipestone Management.
 “It’s really just people caring for people.”